-Described as a "modern Renaissance woman," I am a singer, dancer and creative thinker!
+Described as a "modern Renaissance woman," I am a singer and dancer driven to bring the movement, sound and stories of jazz to life.

 In creating connection in music and dance, I curate performances that have the purpose of blending cultures, much like genres, such as jazz, have done for decades.
 As a singer and tap dancer, I motivated by the story-telling power of jazz and its potential for connecting people across national borders.